Boehm History, Family Crest & Coats of Arms

 The surname Boehm was first found in Bohemia, where the name was closely identified in early mediaeval times with the feudal society which would shape European society.
 The name emerged as that of a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic, and political affairs.

-Important Dates for the Boehm family
+Early History of the Boehm family

 This web page shows only a small excerpt of our Boehm research.
 Another 72 words (5 lines of text) covering the years 1751, 1575, 1557, 1622, 1673, 1722, 1701, 1702 and 1722 are included under the topic Early Boehm History in all our PDF Extended History products and printed products wherever possible.